 Research, Development and Knowledge

 Focusing on SRO aspect, research/development work is undertaken to understand systemic industry level issues/needs, capture good practices and ways to address them.
-In recent past, research have been undertaken on credit bureau ecosystem, grievance redressal framework, multiple lending, geographic concentration etc. Training and workshops are also organized for the NBFC-MFIs on various aspects of compliances and customer engagement.
+In the recent past, researchers have been undertaken on the credit bureau ecosystem, grievance redressal framework, multiple lending, geographic concentration etc. Training and workshops are also organized for the NBFC-MFIs on various aspects of compliances and customer engagement.

 To guide, steer, oversee and support the SRO work, there is strong governance framework through two committees as under: